nguyentruong17/Aida64ReaderService/README.md

 # Aida64ReaderService
-MQTT Client Publishing Extracted SysData from Aida64
+MQTT Pub Client and Extracted SysData from Aida64